-A 25-year-old man has been unable to father children.
-He and his wife undergo an infertility workup.
+A 25-year-old man and his wife undergo an infertility workup.
 His wife's reproductive function is normal.
-On physical examination he has descended testes that appear normal in size.
+On physical examination he has descended testes that appear decreased in size.
+A sperm count shows aspermia.
 A testicular biopsy is performed and on microscopic examination only Sertoli cells are present in the seminiferous tubules.
 Which of the following laboratory test findings is he most likely to have?

 NEXT QUESTION - - INDEX OF QUESTIONS - - EXAM MENU